CYBER TOWERS Hyderabad

-Hyderabad is 3rd largest city in India and Capital City of Andhra Pradesh with a Modern International Airport rated as the best Airport in World with direct connectivity to many cities across U.S.A, Latin America, Europe, Middle East and South East Asian Countries.
+Hyderabad is The 3rd largest city in India and Capital City of Andhra Pradesh and Telangana with a Modern International Airport rated as the best Airport in World with direct connectivity to many cities across U.S.A, Latin America, Europe, Middle East and South East Asian Countries.

 It is a city with a Modern Outlook with cosmopolitan population.
 A major hub of Information Technology, Software, BPO (Business Process Outsourcing), & KPO (Knowledge Process Outsourcing) Business, it is also known as Hi-tech City and is a backbone of Indian Services Sector.
 It houses Back Offices Google, Facebook, Amazon, Oracle, Microsoft, Dell and more than 300 Multi-National Companies.
 It also has more than 50 world class Star Hotels.

 Hyderabad – territory of the one of richest in world in his times, the Nizam, is also rich in history, arts, architecture and culture.
 Like the Kohinoor diamond which was mined here, the city is multi-faceted and a shining example of valued traditions.
 More than 400 years of history is preserved, it is also known as a City of Nizam’s, the erstwhile ruler of Hyderabad Province of India.
 Like the Kohinoor diamond which was mined here, the city is multi-faceted and a shining example of valued traditions.
 More than 400 years of history is preserved and exists along with the ultra-modern infrastructure and many Palaces worth watching.
 He had invaluable Jewelry which was valued in Thousands of Crores and part of it is still on display in the Salar Jung Museum in Hyderabad.
 You can find the royalty and culture of Nizam’s Dynasty still visible in different monuments spread across the city.
 Hyderabad is also known as the “City of Pearls,” there is a wide variety of Pearls that are available in Hyderabad at moderate prices not available in other parts.

 It has a sizeable expatriate population and is a modern city with a vibrant Night Life.